serde-rs/serde-rs.github.io/future/_src/error-handling.md

 pub type Result<T> = std::result::Result<T, Error>;

-// This is a bere-bones implementation.
+// This is a bare-bones implementation.
 A real library would provide additional
 // information in its error type, for example the line and column at which the
 // error occurred, the byte offset into the input, or the current key being
 // processed.